ritvaj/taskflowhq-activation-funnel-analysis/README.md

 ## Future Work / Next Steps

+This section outlines how the analysis would be extended if TaskFlowHQ were a live, evolving product.
 If this were a live product, next steps would include:

 - Testing post-discovery value reinforcement via controlled experiments.